 The District is collaborating with the other water management districts, the state and local governments and utilities to identify a sustainable water supply for the region.
-Key components in meeting the water resource challenges of the CFWI planning area have included the development of a shared groundwater model to determine regional resource availability and the publication of the initial CFWI Regional Water Supply Plan in 2015.
-Other ongoing efforts include coordination and planning for water resource data collection needs, development of a coordinated strategy for MFLs prevention and recovery within the CFWI planning area and establishment of consistent rules among the permitting agencies.
-An update to the plan is scheduled for completion in 2020.
+Key components in meeting the water resource challenges of the CFWI planning area have included refinement of a shared groundwater model to determine regional resource availability and the publication of the second CFWI Regional Water Supply Plan in 2020.
+Other ongoing efforts include coordination and planning for water resource data collection needs and establishment of consistent rules among the three water management districts with jurisdiction in the CFWI planning area.

-As part of the CFWI planning area, the Polk County area has a need to develop 30 mgd of AWS sources by 2035.
+As part of the CFWI planning area, the Polk County area has a need to develop 30 mad of AWS sources by 2040.
 The District assisted in the establishment of the PRWC in 2016 as a collaborative entity to address water supply needs among its member governments.
+The

-The District is currently coordinating with the PRWC on the development of AWS projects to meet the projected 2035 water supply demands.
-Such efforts include, but are not limited to, ongoing District investigation of the Lower Floridan aquifer as a potential alternative water supply source and provision of \$40 million Heartland Planning Region in initial funding to the PRWC to assist in implementation of identified projects.
+District is currently coordinating with the PRWC on maximizing water conservation efforts and the development of AWS projects to meet the projected 2040 water supply demands.
+Such efforts include, but are not limited to, a long-term demand management plan, ongoing District investigation of the Lower Floridan aquifer as a potential alternative water supply source and provision of \$40 million in initial funding to the PRWC to assist in implementation of identified projects.
 In 2017, co-funding agreements were executed that assigned \$11.5 million of the initial funding for Phase I of three projects.
 At its April 2018 meeting, the Governing Board approved an additional \$5 million per year (FY2019-23) for Phase II implementation of the selected projects.
-The PRWC is currently evaluating four AWS projects and will begin design on the Southeast Lower Floridan Aquifer Wellfield project in 2019-2020.
+The PRWC is currently evaluating four AWS projects and has initiated preliminary design for both the Southeast and West Polk Lower Floridan Aquifer Wellfield projects.
+Water conservation efforts and demand management plans will help reduce and delay the need for these expensive AWS projects.